reinhart1010/nix/docs/en/linux/systemd-id128.md

 `systemd-id128 invocation-id`

-- Generate a new random identifier and print it as an UUID (five groups of digits separated by hyphens):
+- Generate a new random identifier and print it as a UUID (five groups of digits separated by hyphens):

 `systemd-id128 new --uuid`